 Opt to play a game or alternative, people watch as local pappous (Greek grandfathers) play.
 Many of Ioannina’s coffee stores are set inside historic stone houses.
 LUDOST café bar, old post café, and Kofi Micro roastery are particularly favoruites.

 Metsovo is a stunning mountain village that sits within the Pindus Mountains, just 50km north of Ioannina.
 Buses to Metsovo from Ioannina depart at 6 am daily and return in the evenings.

 Sample the village’s namesake “Metsovone” cheese, follow the woodland hiking trails or enjoy indulging in local delicacies in the village’s homely tavernas.
 Greece’s highest altitude vineyard can be found here: Katogi Averoff.

 Where to Stay in Ioannina

 There are several cute and homely hotels in Ioannina and the surrounding area.
 Many hotels are nestled inside old stone guesthouses with in-room fireplaces.

 Ali Pasha Hotel

 Ioannina’s Ali Pasha Hotel offers comfort and luxury without the luxury price tag.
-The property really captures the personality of this region – rooms blend exposed stone walls and cozy fireplaces, with contemporary modern furnishings.
+The property really captures the personality of this region.
+The hotel’s rooms blend exposed stone walls and cozy fireplaces, with contemporary modern furnishings.

 Guests can enjoy a sumptuous homecooked Greek breakfast each morning – either from the hotel’s restaurant, or alfresco style in the private courtyard.
 The rooms start at €50 per night.
 You can browse the latest rates and availability here.